 4. Cultural awareness

-So as we know, music literally can change how your brain works.
-In addition, it can be a tool to help encourage cultural diversity and awareness.
+Music is also a tool that can encourage cultural diversity and awareness.
 That is, music can open the doors for students to learn about music from different cultures.

 When children learn, from an early age, to appreciate different perspectives, traditions, and histories, they’re more inclined to be tolerant of different ways of thinking.